Vestal Peak – The Wham Ridge

 Vestal Peak Trip Itinerary

 Arrive to Durango or Ouray mid-afternoon.
-We will meet in the evening to do a gear check and ensure that you’re packed and ready for the trip.
+If needed we can meet in the evening to do a gear check and ensure that you’re packed and ready for the trip.
 Stay in a hotel.

 In the morning we’ll board the D&SNGRR train in Durango for the ride to Elk Park and the start of the hike/approach into Vestal Basin.
 After approximately 6 miles and 2800′ of elevation gain over 5 hourse we reach our camp at treeline in upper Vestal Basin.
 Or coming from Ouray we will hike to Elk Park from Molas Pass, about 3 miles and 1,500 ft. down to the Animas River.
 Then hike up to Vestal Basin.
 Camp out.

 Rising early to avoid afternoon thunderstorms, we’ll approach Vestal Peak and the Wham Ridge (III, 5.4).
 One of the most aesthetic climbs in the range finishes at a spectacular summit and great views of the entire San Juan range and the nearby Needle Mountains.
 Descent is accomplished via passage through the Vestal/Arrow col. We’ll be back at camp around 1 pm, where some relaxation and even a nap can ensue!
 Camp out.

 We have a few options on this day.
 First, a leisurely morning allows us to pack our camp and head back to the train pick up at a reasonable pace.
 The train will pick us up at 2:00 and we’ll arrive back to Durango around 4:30 with plenty of time to catch a shower and enjoy a celebratory dinner!
 This is also an alternate summit day in case of poor weather.
 Second, ambitious participants may also choose to climb/summit Arrow Peak (13,803′) on this day.
 Third, the group can also pack up camp early and catch the early train into Silverton where you can enjoy lunch at a local restaurant, then take the bus back to Durango.
 If returning to Ouray the team will hike back to Molas Pass.
 Stay in a hotel or depart.